On a general Kac-Rice formula for the measure of a level set

 Therefore, the function $v \to Q_v^{n}(R)$ is a.s. continuous at $v= u$.
-On the other hand, it is obvious from its definition that $ Q_v^{n}(R) \leq n $ and an application of the Lebesgue dominated convergence theorem implies the continuity of $ \E(Q_v^{n}(R))$ as a function of $v$.
+On the other hand, it is clear from its definition that $ Q_v^{n}(R) \leq n $, and an application of the Lebesgue Dominated Convergence Theorem implies the continuity of $ \E(Q_v^{n}(R))$ as a function of $v$.

-Let us look at the right-hand side of (\ref{e:ppu}).
-The key point is that, because the bounding and tapering argument, irregular points and points on the boundary do not contribute to $C_v^n$.
-As a consequence, Proposition \ref{p:poly} applies to $C_v^n$ without conditions (a) and (b).
-Hypotheses (ii) and (iii) and the boundedness of the quantities considered due to the presence of $ G_n$ imply that is a bounded continuous function of $v$.
-Since $ p_{X(t)}(v)$ is continuous as a function of $v$ and uniformly bounded in $t$, the right-hand side of (\ref{e:ppu}) is continuous and equality in (\ref{e:ppu}) holds {\bf for every $ \mathbf v \in N$}.
+Let us examine the right-hand side of (\ref{e:ppu}).
+The key point is that, due to the bounding and tapering argument, irregular points do not contribute to $C_v^n$.
+As a consequence, we can apply Proposition \ref{p:poly} to $C_v^n$.
+Recall that (a) is satisfied.
+As for (b) it is unnecessary because roots with a singular jacobian $X'(t)$ are excluded by the term $F_n (\Delta(t))$.
+Hypotheses (ii) and (iii), along with the boundedness of the quantities considered due to the presence of $G_n$ imply that is a bounded, continuous function of $v$.
+Since $p_{X(t)}(v)$ is continuous as a function of $v$ and uniformly bounded in $t$, the right-hand side of (\ref{e:ppu}) is continuous and equality in (\ref{e:ppu}) holds {\bf for every} $v$.

-We can now pass to the limit as $n \to +\infty$, applying the monotone convergence theorem.
-This gives the equivalent of \eqref{eq:KRF} for the number of regular roots in $B= \mathring{R}$.
-Applying Proposition \ref{p:buli}, for $D=d$, we get \eqref{eq:KRF} for such a $B$.
-Since the class of open relatively compact rectangles generates the Borel $\sigma-$algebra, and both members of \eqref{eq:KRF} are measures on Borel subsets $B$ of $T$, then by a classic extension argument, we get \eqref{eq:KRF} for every Borel set $B$. \end{proof}
+We can now take the limit as $n \to +\infty$, applying the monotone convergence theorem.
+This leads to the equivalent of \eqref{eq:KRF} for the number of regular roots in $R$.
+By applying Proposition \ref{p:buli}, for $D=d$, we get \eqref{eq:KRF} for $B=R$.
+Since the class of open relatively compact rectangles generates the Borel $\sigma-$algebra, and both members of \eqref{eq:KRF} are measures on Borel subsets $B$ of $T$, a classic extension argument allows us extend the result.
+Thus, we obtain \eqref{eq:KRF} for every Borel set $B$. \end{proof}